queryluke/masseffect-5e-data/data/rules/strength.md

 Here is a variant if you are looking for more detailed rules for determining how a character is hindered by the weight of equipment.
 When you use this variant, ignore the minimum Strength column of the Armor table and ignore the weapon slot limitation.

-- __Your carry weight is equal to two times your Strength score__
+- Your __carry weight__ is equal to 2.5 times your Strength score (5 times if using imperial)
 - Each weapon and armor piece has a weight.
 If your total weight from all weapons and armor is in excess of your carry weight, you are __encumbered__, which means your speed drops by <me-distance length="10" />.
-- If your total weight from all weapons and armor is in excess of four times your Strength score, you are instead __heavily encumbered__, which means your speed drops by <me-distance length="25" /> and you have disadvantage on ability checks, attack rolls, and saving throws that use Strength, Dexterity, or Constitution.
+- If your total weight from all weapons and armor is in excess of twice your carry weight, you are instead __heavily encumbered__, which means your speed drops by <me-distance length="25" /> and you have disadvantage on ability checks, attack rolls, and saving throws that use Strength, Dexterity, or Constitution.